CodeLord2020/CodeLord2020/README.md

 Data Science (Scikit-learn, TensorFlow).

 - 😄 Pronouns: He, Him
-- 🌱 I’m currently learning Golang
+- 🌱 I’m currently learning Laravel
 - 👯 I’m looking to collaborate on Django projects as a backend developer.
 - 💬 Ask me about Troubleshooting or Problem-Solving Tips, Resource Recommendations.
 - 📫 How to reach me: